Frequently Asked Questions

 How is your summer staff trained?

 Our leadership staff arrives before summer camp starts in order to plan the Bible program and to get the activity areas ready and safe for camper use.
 Counselors spend many days in training.
-Areas covered include team building, small group leading, evangelism, age characteristics, daily role expectations, discipline, cabin group dynamics, and severe weather, health and safety procedures, and emergency preparedness.
+Areas covered include team building, small group leading, Bible curriculum, age characteristics, daily role expectations, child management, cabin group dynamics, and severe weather, health and safety procedures, and emergency preparedness.
 Training is also an important time to build our summer staff community and sense of team.
 We take staff training very seriously and strive to create a team of summer staff that desire to serve campers with excellence.

-We know this has been a tough few year for many campers.
-We will spend increased time during summer staff training to equip them to come alongside campers and provide extra support for kids mental health while at camp.
+We spend increased time during summer staff training to equip them to come alongside campers and provide extra support for kids mental health while at camp.
 A designated resource team will focus on caring for, supporting, and equipping our counselors to ensure they are able to provide excellent care for the campers.
 A large and well-rounded nursing team will help respond to any increased challenges.

 Where does your staff come from?

-All over!
+All over the world!
 Most of our summer staff find out about Covenant Harbor from past and present campers and summer staff, through their church, or at their college or high school.
 Many of our staff were once Covenant Harbor campers themselves!

 How do you hire staff?

 We have a fairly rigorous application and hiring process to ensure that only the most qualified staff will serve at Covenant Harbor.
-Each staff member goes through at least two interviews and provides four references.
+Each staff member goes through an interview with at least two full time staff membes and provides four references.
 References fill out extensive forms and are also contacted via phone.
 If offered a position, summer staff members must agree to strict expectations and also undergo a background check.

 Are you accredited?